meganutexas/Base_UTCS_Knowledge/README.md

 ## Enjoy! :)

-If you have edit suggestions or what something added feel free to email me at megan.avery720@gmail.com
+If you have edit suggestions or want something added feel free to email me at megan.avery720@gmail.com